Jayden Okunbor

-Jayden Okunbor (born 2 March 1997) is an Australian professional rugby league footballer who plays as a er and forward for Bradford Bulls in the English Super League.
+Jayden Okunbor (born 2 March 1997) is an Australian professional rugby league footballer who plays as a er and forward for the Bradford Bulls in the Super League.

 Background

 Okunbor was born in Sydney, New South Wales, Australia, and is of Zimbabwean and Nigerian descent on his father's side.

 Okunbor played his junior football for the Milperra Colts and attended Picnic Point High School before being signed by the Canterbury-Bankstown Bulldogs.

 Playing career

 Early career

 Okunbor played in the Bulldogs Under-20s team in 2015–2017.